LouD82/korean-meal-planner/docs/session-guide.md

+# Session 15
+Implemented enhanced UI styling with modern components and responsive design, creating a more professional and user-friendly interface across all pages.

 # Session 14
 Implemented grocery list optimization functionality to combine duplicate ingredients and similar items, creating a more user-friendly shopping experience.